Last revised 8th December 2024

 It took a while to come up with a specification and layout that would work for me but eventually I settled on electric propulsion with solar panels and a small diesel generator for emergency recharging.
 The layout (from the stern) is a modern representation of a traditional boatman's cabin with single berth, followed by shower/W.C./washbasin then open plan galley/saloon with 'occasional' twin berths that pack away under the 'tug' deck.
 Externally, the front doorway is being enlarged and two more portholes added.

 The galley will be all electric and heating will be diesel.
-So, she'll be gas free and as environment friendly as reasonably possible, utilising solar power or shoreline mains for recharging in preference to the diesel generator.
+So, she'll be gas free and as environment friendly as reasonably possible, utilising solar power (or shoreline mains) for recharging whenever possible.